 Who is this course for?

 This course is primarily for new instructors at the high school and university level.
-It is based in large part on my perspectives on foreign language teaching and classroom practices, so those with different approaches may enjoy hearing about hers.
+It is based in large part on my perspectives on world language teaching and classroom practices, so those with different approaches may enjoy hearing about hers.

 There is something for instructors of any language in this course.
 The examples are in English, Italian, French and Spanish (with translations in English of the non-English examples).